mehulagg/gitlab/doc/development/packages.md

 paths to allow for higher rate limits.
 Unless it is not possible, new package managers should follow these conventions so they will be able to take advantage of the expanded package rate limit.

+These route prefixes will guarantee a higher rate limit:

 ```plaintext
 /api/v4/packages/
 /api/v4/projects/:project_id/packages/